Learn what Christmas Day in Wellington is like, what kind of weather to expect, where you can eat, what you can do, and see photos of the city.

 While Wellington is not a vibrant city to visit on Christmas Day, it is still a nice place to spend Christmas if you are into getting some peace and quiet during a public holiday.

-Most shops are closed, but you can still get a bite to eat somewhere public, mostly in a restaurant of a hotel or at the café in Te Papa Museum.
+Most shops are closed, but you can still get a bite to eat somewhere public, mostly in a restaurant of a hotel.

-Most attractions are closed, but you can still head to the museum or go for a walk in the city looking at street art and old buildings.
+Most attractions are closed, but you can still go for a walk in the city looking at street art and old buildings.